Corporal Michael J. Crescenz VAMC

 Psychology Internship - Philadelphia

-According to VA policy, post-doctoral funding can be provided only to applicants who are U.S. citizens, who have received a doctorate from an APA-accredited graduate program in clinical, counseling, or combined psychology, or PCSAS accredited Clinical Science Program, and who have completed an APA accredited or VA sponsored internship.
+According to VA policy, post-doctoral funding can be provided only to applicants who are U.S. citizens, who have received a doctorate from an APA or CPA-accredited graduate program in clinical, counseling, or combined psychology, or PCSAS accredited Clinical Science Program, and who have completed an APA or CPA accredited or VA sponsored internship.
 (Please see link at the bottom of the page for additional eligibility requirements).
 As with the internship, all things being equal, consideration is given to applicants who identify themselves as veterans, have VA practicum or internship experience, or demonstrate an interest in a VA career; identify themselves as members of historically underrepresented groups on the basis of racial or ethnic status, as representing diversity on the basis of sexual orientation, or as representing diversity on the basis of disability status.
 This may be indicated in the cover letter.